AustinKelsay/vibible/llm/context/IMAGE-GENERATION.md

 # Image Generation Context

-High-level overview of how Vibible generates scripture illustrations.
+High-level overview of how Visibible generates scripture illustrations.
 Details may change.

 ## Overview